Will Wright’s Gallium Studios raises $6M to build memory game Proxi

 Inspiration

 I asked where Wright got this inspiration, and he said a lot of it came from science fiction, where you can wake up with a different set of memories.
-There was a Star Trek episode where Captain Picard gets zapped by some probe, and ended up living a whole life on this planet.
+There was a Star Trek: The Next Generation episode where Captain Picard gets zapped by some probe and ended up living a whole life on an alien planet.
 He lived there for decades and then wakes up on the bridge of the Enterprise and maybe 20 minutes has elapsed.

 “I was intrigued with the idea that most of who we are, when we wake up in the morning, is a collection of all the memories of our lives,” Wright said.
 “I thought it would be way cool to extract that in a personal, fun, playful way.
 I wish my grandmother done this.
 I wish I had the 100 most important memories from her life that I can get back in her own words.
 Almost like a psychological time capsule.”